Skip to content

 Permissions and process lifecycle

 • The JVM process needs macOS Screen Recording permission (MacOsRecordingPermissions documents the path).
-Without it, ffmpeg exits during the startup probe and Recorder.start surfaces an error rather than handing back a handle.
+Without it, the SCK helper exits during startup and Recorder.start surfaces an error rather than handing back a handle.

-• The ffmpeg subprocess is spawned eagerly: by the time start(...) returns, frames are landing in the output file.
-A failure to spawn (binary not on PATH, codec unavailable, AVFoundation device busy) surfaces as an exception from start(...), not as a silent "successful" handle.
+• The underlying encoder process/helper is spawned eagerly: by the time start(...) returns, frames are landing in the output file.
+A failure to spawn (binary/helper not available, codec unavailable, permission/device busy) surfaces as an exception from start(...), not as a silent "successful" handle.

 • The handle MUST be stopped (RecordingHandle.stop(...)) for the file to be flushed cleanly.
 A JVM exit without stop leaves a partial/non-finalised file and an orphaned subprocess.